-White wines come in every flavor profile from crisp and dry to juicy and sweet—and everything in between.
-This guide walks you through the white wines we produce and offers simple tips for making a great choice, every time.
+Discover Biltmore white wines, handcrafted in every flavor profile from crisp and dry to juicy and sweet, plus special tips to help you make a great choice, every time.

 Tip: A good sweetness-to-acidity ratio is the secret to pairing semi-sweet wines with surprisingly spicy foods.

 One of the most familiar white varietals is Chardonnay.
-Generally well-suited to absorb the vanilla and other characteristic flavors imparted by oak aging, Chardonnays often mature into grand wines with a rich, buttery flavor.
+Generally well-suited to absorb the vanilla and other characteristic flavors imparted by aging in oak barrels, Chardonnays often mature into grand wines with a rich, buttery flavor.

 Tip: Although delicious on its own as a still or a sparkling wine, because of its fairly consistent acidity, you may find Chenin Blanc added to other white wine blends to improve their taste and character.

-Pinot Grigio is generally known as a white varietal, yet the grape itself is actually a dusky, pinkish blue-gray.
+Pinot Grigio is generally known as a white varietal, yet the grape itself is actually a dusky, pinkish, blue-gray color.
 Some wines produced from it may take on a pinkish tone.

 Tip: Try sipping a glass of our Pinot Grigio before a seafood meal—its crisp, refreshing taste helps open and prepare your palate to savor those particular flavors.

 Tip: Love sushi but can’t imagine pairing anything besides sake with it?
-Try our North Carolina Riesling made from grapes grown here at the estate.
+Try our Biltmore Reserve North Carolina Riesling made from grapes grown here at the estate.

-A dry, crisp wine that suggests elegant pairings and a real appreciation for a wine that can stand up to the complex layers of taste in rich seafood such as crab, oysters, scallops, lobster, and shellfish.
+Sauvignon Blanc is a dry, crisp wine that suggests elegant pairings plus the ability to stand up to complex layers of taste in rich seafood such as crab, oysters, scallops, lobster, and shellfish.

-Sparkling wines are traditionally crafted from white grapes such as Chardonnay, Petite Meunier, and Pinot Noir.
-Biltmore is one of only a handful of wineries that produce both still and sparkling wines, including our finest Château Reserve Blanc de Blancs.
+Sparkling wines are traditionally crafted from white grapes such as Chardonnay and Petite Meunier.
+Biltmore is one of only a handful of wineries that produce both still and sparkling wines, including our finest Biltmore Estate Château Reserve Blanc de Blancs North Carolina.

-Tip: Pair our bubbly and festive Biltmore Pas de Deux with a rustic apple tart—you’ll be amazed at the way the flavors come alive!
-Watch a tasting video and learn more about our Pas de Deux.
+Tip: Pair our bubbly and festive Pas de Deux Moscato with a rustic apple tart—you’ll be amazed at the way the flavors come alive!